thayton/thayton.github.io/_drafts/scraping-aspnet-pages-with-ajax-pagination.md

 Note that two of the controls, `btnfrmSearch` and `btnAccept` didn't show up in the Developer Tools variable list earlier in this post.

-The first control, `btnfrmSearch` is used for searching for a firm by name.
-The second control, `btnAccept` is the Accept button a user clicks on to accept the site's Terms of Use (you probably saw this the first time you visited the site).
+The first control, `btnfrmSearch`, is used for searching for a firm by name.
+The second control, `btnAccept`, is the Accept button a user clicks on to accept the site's Terms of Use (you probably saw this the first time you visited the site).
 We'll remove both of these controls before submitting the form.